Wildland fires and air quality

 Electricity generating units in the Texas Interconnection.

-Air quality modeling in Latin America and developing countries
+Air quality modeling in Latin America and in low- and middle-income countries

-In our research, we seek opportunities to explore the use of modeling tools to help mitigate air pollution in developing countries.
-We are interested in supporting strategies to improve air quality in Latin America.
-We collaborate with researchers from Universidad del los Andes and Universidad de la Salle to study air pollution in Colombia.
-The simulations of air quality in Bogota we have conducted as part of this effort represent the first use of a comprehensive chemical-transport model for source apportionment and scenario analysis in Colombia’s largest city.
-Our findings, which identified key emission sectors responsible for Bogota’s poor air quality and evaluated different mitigation strategies, have been shared with local environmental agencies, industry, and researchers.
-Additionally, we are conducting research exploring air pollution and the power sector in China with collaborators from multiple institutions.
-We also carried out the development of an inverse modeling framework that relies on satellite chemical data assimilation and a hemispheric air quality modeling platform to infer NOx emissions.
+In our research, we seek opportunities to explore the use of modeling tools to help mitigate air pollution in low- and middle-income countries.
+I am particularly interested in supporting strategies to improve air quality in Latin America.
+We are collaborating with researchers from Universidad de los Andes and Universidad de la Salle to study air pollution in Colombia.
+Our simulations of air quality in Bogota are the first use of a comprehensive chemical-transport model for source apportionment and scenario analysis in Colombia’s largest city.
+Additional ongoing research in South America is assessing the impacts of deforestation on regional pollution and health, and their connections to climate change policy.
+We also contributed to the development of an inverse modeling framework that relies on satellite chemical data assimilation and a hemispheric air quality modeling platform to infer NOx emissions.
 Using products from two satellite instruments, we applied the framework to estimate NOX emissions over the Northern Hemisphere, including global regions where emissions estimates are highly uncertain.

 Air quality in Bogota, Colombia.